 There are two sources of funding for this program:

-All summer field research grants are intended for brief periods of field work.
+All summer field research grants are intended for brief periods of field work (max.
+30 days) and for projects that only be achieve through research in the field.
 Graduate students may apply for round-trip airfare, in-country travel, lodging, and modest subsistence expenses.
 These grant programs do not cover expenses such as equipment, labor costs (i.e. site excavations, transcriptions, in-country research assistants), or registrations for conferences or workshops.

 Please contact the Stone Center staff with any questions.